Sakakita, Nagano

 Sakakita (坂北村, Sakakita-mura) was a village located in Higashichikuma District, Nagano Prefecture, Japan.

+Population

-As of 2003, the village had an estimated population of 2,139 and a density of 71.85 persons per km².
-The total area was 29.77 km².
+As of 2003, the village had an estimated population of 2,139 and a density of 71.85 persons per km2.
+The total area was 29.77 km2.

+History

 On October 11, 2005, Sakakita, along with the villages of Honjō and Sakai (all from Higashichikuma District), was merged to create the village of Chikuhoku.